blankony/myfirebaseflutterapp/README.md

 Overall, SAPA PNJ serves as a medium to facilitate communication, information sharing, and real-time social interaction among all users in the Politeknik Negeri Jakarta campus environment.

 ## Project Overview
 A Flutter-based social platform for the PNJ community.
 Backed by Firebase for authentication, Firestore, and security rules.
-Built with a dark-first UI.
+Built with a light-first UI.

 ## Core Features